 Students who are deferred action for childhood arrivals (DACA) or undocumented are also encouraged to complete this process.
 We do not collect information about your status.

 In order to apply for aid for Non-FAFSA Filers, students do not complete the FAFSA.
 Students need to be in a degree-seeking program at TMCC and have a valid NSHE ID number.

 For best consideration, students should complete the process each year by August 1.
 Please contact us if you have any questions.

 Go to the Steps to Enroll website and apply to the College.
 You will then receive your NSHE ID number and your TMCC student email account.

 - Complete the Non-FAFSA Filers Application.

-Complete the form below and upload a PDF file of your 2018 tax transcripts.
+Complete the form below and upload a PDF file of your tax transcripts based on your academic year.
 If you are unable to save your Tax Transcripts as a PDF, you may print it and submit it to the Scholarships and Outreach Coordinator at TMCC's Financial Aid Office.
 Applications submitted with out tax returns will not be processed.

 - Check your TMCC student email for updates.

 Students will be notified ten days before fees are due as to the award amount available to them.
 Funding is first-come, first-served and is not guaranteed.

 Important: Do not submit any document that contains social security numbers.
 If necessary, redact (black out) any social security numbers prior to attaching.
 See Also: Information Security/FERPA